michhar/michhar.github.io/_posts/2017-02-05-a-python-flask-webapp-gets-smart.md

 Just include `ptvs_virtualenv_proxy` in the base of your project along with the `web.config` (and auto-created `requirements.txt` and `runserver.py`).

+Finally, to test all of this code locally just click the run button in the navi in VS (your default browser should also appear there).

+Congrats, you have tested this locally and things seem to be good.

 ### Deploy the Flask Web App

 #### Option 1: Set up a GitHub Repository as the Deployment Option

 This is the most customizable way, hence more complex, but also the most transparent and easy to troubleshoot.

-1. Log in to GitHub and create a new repository, initializing with a README and a .gitignore for Visual Studio files.
+1. Log in to GitHub and create a new repository (I called mine `flask-webapp-aml`, initializing with a README and a .gitignore for Visual Studio files.
-2. In Git bash on the Desktop, type into the terminal the command to clone the new repository, for example, my repository is called `flask-webapp-aml` so I clone with (I'm using SSH because it will allow me to push changes back up):
+2. In Git bash on the Desktop, type into the terminal the command to clone the new repository, for example: (I'm using SSH because it will allow me to push changes back up):
-  * `git clone git@github.com:michhar/flask-webapp-aml.git`
+  * `git clone git@github.com:<your github username without these triangle brackets>/flask-webapp-aml.git`
 3. Copy all of the project code to this new repository folder locally (I just `cp` on the command line in Git bash) to match this structure:

   ```text